paulconnor/ssp-analytics/README.md

 Test:
 - kubectl get pods,svc,servicemonitor,endpoints -n $ANALYTICSNAMESPACE
-- Import dashboards into Grafana (13850 to 13854 inclusive)
+- Import dashboards into Grafana (16044)
   - Dashboards have a "Data Source" switch on the top left to select simulated data or live SSP usage data
   - SSP Data is scraped every 20 seconds by default so there will be a delay in it appearing in the dashboard.